Hornbill-Docs/style-guide/style-guide/capitalization.md

   - Cost
   - Performance
   - Scalability
-- **Warning:** Updating your operating system to its latest version requires a reboot.
+- **Remember:** Updating your operating system to its latest version requires a reboot.
 - The text editor supports syntax highlighting for these programming languages: Ruby, Python, and Perl.
 - One famous quote by Pablo Picasso is: "Good artists copy, great artists steal."
 - Input/output operations: Move mode and locate mode